Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-In particular, we consider an \textit{online} averaging scheme (where we let $\tHb_{-1} = \0$):
+We consider an online averaging scheme (we let $\tHb_{-1} = \0$):

-where $\{w_t\}_{t=-1}^{\infty}$ is a prespecified increasing non-negative weight sequence starting with $w_{-1} = 0$.
-By \emph{online} we mean that we only keep an averaged Hessian $\tHb_t$ in each iteration, and update it as \eqref{equ:ave:Hessian} when we obtain a new Hessian estimate.
+where $\{w_t\}_{t=-1}^{\infty}$ is a prespecified increasing non-negative weight sequence~starting with $w_{-1} = 0$.
+By \emph{online} we mean that we only keep an average Hessian $\tHb_t$ in each iteration, and update it as \eqref{equ:ave:Hessian} when we obtain a new Hessian estimate.
 This scheme is in contrast to keeping all the past Hessian estimates.
-By the scheme \eqref{equ:ave:Hessian}, we note that, at iteration $t$, we re-scale the weights of $\{\hHb_i\}_{t=0}^{t-1}$ equally by a factor $w_{t-1}/w_t$, instead of completely redefining all the weights.
-We note that such an online averaging scheme is memory and computation efficient: compared to stochastic Newton methods without averaging, we only require an extra $O(d^2)$ space to save $\tHb_t$ and $O(d^2)$ time to update it, which is negligible in this setting.
-Here, we use the ratio factors $w_{t-1}/w_t$ instead of direct weights merely to simplify our later presentation.
-Furthermore, \eqref{equ:ave:Hessian} can be reformulated as a general weighted average as follows:

-In particular, by setting $w_t=t+1$, we obtain $z_{i,t} = 1/(t+1)$ and further have $\tHb_t = \frac1{t+1}\sum_{i=0}^{t}\hHb_i$.
-Thus, we recover the simple uniform averaging.
+By the scheme \eqref{equ:ave:Hessian}, we note that, at iteration $t$, we re-scale the weights of $\{\hHb_i\}_{t=0}^{t-1}$ equally by a factor of $w_{t-1}/w_t$, instead of completely redefining all the weights.
+We note that such an online averaging scheme is memory and computation efficient: compared to stochastic Newton methods without averaging, we only require an extra $O(d^2)$ space to save $\tHb_t$ and $O(d^2)$ flops to update it, which is negligible in the setting of stochastic Newton methods where the Hessian vector product requires $O(d^2)$ flops and solving the exact Newton system requires $O(d^3)$ flops.
+In \eqref{equ:ave:Hessian}, we use the ratio factors $w_{t-1}/w_t$ instead of direct weights merely to simplify our later presentation.
+Furthermore, \eqref{equ:ave:Hessian} can be reformulated as a general weighted average as follows: -0.32cm -0.1cm In particular, by setting $w_t=t+1$, we obtain $z_{i,t} = 1/(t+1)$ and further have $\tHb_t = \frac1{t+1}\sum_{i=0}^{t}\hHb_i$.
+Thus, we recover simple uniform averaging.
 If we let the sequence $w_t$ grow faster-than-linearly,~this results in a weighted average that is skewed towards the more recent Hessian estimates.

+Our proposed method replaces $\Hb_t$ by $\tHb_t$ when computing the Newton direction \eqref{equ:Newton}.
+The detailed procedure is displayed in Algorithm~\ref{alg:1}.~We make two comments about the algorithm.

+First, Algorithm \ref{alg:1} supposes that, unlike the Hessian, the function values~and gradients are~known deterministically.
+As a result, the method \mbox{generates}~a~monotonically decreasing sequence of $f(\xb_t)$.
+If, on the other hand, $f(\xb_t)$ and $\nabla f(\xb_t)$ were known with random noise, we would have to relax the Armijo condition by adding extra error terms (hence, $f(\xb_t)$ would be potentially non-monotonic), and analyze the resulting method under a random model framework such as in \cite{Blanchet2019Convergence, Chen2017Stochastic}.
+We leave these non-trivial extensions to future work.